rouakhadhraoui/AO-RA-IIoT-ORAN/README.md

 Reference implementation and simulation code for the paper:

 > R. Khadhraoui, L. Ferdouse, and L. Nasraoui, "Subscription-based Slicing and
-> Resource Allocation for Massive IIoT in O-RAN," *submitted to IEEE*.
+> Resource Allocation for Massive IIoT in O-RAN," .

 AO-RA is a unified **Alternating Optimization-based Resource Allocation** framework for uplink resource allocation in massive IIoT-enabled O-RAN